127-00-1/Discord-Rat/README.md

 thanks to these two for this amazing rat setup for this has all be created by Sp00p64 <3

-#all owned by Sp00p64 just looking at some funni code
+# All owned by Sp00p64 just looking at some funni code

 ## **Disclaimer:**